Vrushank-rao/Image_captioning_model/README.md

 # Custom Architecture
 ![architecture](https://user-images.githubusercontent.com/105441109/225309814-eff98f2e-01e4-4974-8e1e-0386c99b112b.jpg)

+The Discriminator is classic Transformer-decoder of 2 layers.

 # Training process and Evaluation

 1.The model is Trained on Flicker30K dataset , the model is trained on first 20k image and tested on the last 10k images.
 The Training was done in 2gpus available on Kaggle.